Upanishads: Development of thought

-Brahman and Atman
+Atman and Brahman

-Two concepts that are of paramount importance in the Upanishads are Brahman and Atman.
-The Brahman is the ultimate reality and the Atman is individual self (soul).
-Brahman is the material, efficient, formal, and final cause of all that exists.
-It is the pervasive, genderless, infinite, eternal truth and bliss which does not change, yet is the cause of all changes.
-Brahman is "the infinite source, fabric, core and destiny of all existence, both manifested and unmanifested, the formless infinite substratum and from which the universe has grown".
-Brahman in Hinduism, states Paul Deussen, is the "creative principle which lies realized in the whole world".

-The word Atman means the inner self, the soul, the immortal spirit in an individual, and all living beings including animals and trees. Ātman is a central idea in all the Upanishads, and "Know your Ātman" their thematic focus.
-These texts state that the inmost core of every person is not the body, nor the mind, nor the ego, but Atman – "soul" or "self".
-Atman is the spiritual essence in all creatures, their real innermost essential being.
-It is eternal, it is ageless.
-Atman is that which one is at the deepest level of one's existence.
+The Upanishads postulate Ātman and Brahman as the "summit of the hierarchically arranged and interconnected universe."
+Both have multiple meanings, and various ideas about the relation between Atman and Brahman can be found.

+Atman has "a wide range of lexical meanings, including ‘breath’, ‘spirit’, and ‘body’."
+In the Upanishads it refers to the body, but also to the essence of the concrete physical human body, "an essence, a life-force, consciousness, or ultimate reality."
+The Chāndogya Upaniṣhad (6.1-16) "offers an organic understanding of ātman, characterizing the self in terms of the life force that animates all living beings," while the Bṛhadāraṇyaka Upaniṣhad "characterizes ātman more in terms of consciousness than as a life-giving essence."

+Brahman may refer to a "formulation of truth," but also to "the ultimate and basic essence of the cosmos," standing at the "summit of the hierarchical scheme, or at the bottom as the ultimate foundation of all things."
+Brahman is "beyond the reach of human perception and thought."
+Atman likewise has multiple meanings, one of them being 'self', the inner essence of a human body/person.

-Atman is the predominantly discussed topic in the Upanishads, but they express two distinct, somewhat divergent themes.
-Younger Upanishads state that Brahman (Highest Reality, Universal Principle, Being-Consciousness-Bliss) is identical with Atman, while older upanishads state Atman is part of Brahman but not identical.
+Various ideas about the relation between Atman and Brahman can be found.
+Two distinct, somewhat divergent themes stand out.
+Older upanishads state that Atman is part of Brahman but not identical, while younger Upanishads state that Brahman (Highest Reality, Universal Principle, Being-Consciousness-Bliss) is identical with Atman.
 The Brahmasutra by Badarayana (c.
 100 BCE) synthesized and unified these somewhat conflicting theories.
-According to Nakamura, the Brahman sutras see Atman and Brahman as both different and not-different, a point of view which came to be called bhedabheda in later times.
-According to Koller, the Brahman sutras state that Atman and Brahman are different in some respects particularly during the state of ignorance, but at the deepest level and in the state of self-realization, Atman and Brahman are identical, non-different.
+According to Nakamura, the Brahmasutras see Atman and Brahman as both different and not-different, a point of view which came to be called bhedabheda in later times.
+According to Koller, the Brahmasutras state that Atman and Brahman are different in some respects particularly during the state of ignorance, but at the deepest level and in the state of self-realization, Atman and Brahman are identical, non-different.
 This ancient debate flowered into various dual, non-dual theories in Hinduism.